- Get Support

 IPS support for those who have served

 Walking With The Wounded’s IPS ex-forces service combines the IPS way of working with specialist armed forces knowledge.
-We currently have IPS Employment Advisors in Manchester, the West Midlands and Essex.
+We currently have IPS Employment Advisors in Manchester, London, the West Midlands and Essex.

 If you would like to refer a service user to us, or hear more about the service please contact: firstname.lastname@example.org